 Features at a glance:

-EDGECAM produces advanced rough and finish turning cycles, together with support for facing, boring and drilling in either canned cycle or longhand format.
+EDGECAM produces advanced rough and finishes turning cycles, together with support for facing, boring, and drilling in either canned cycle or longhand format.
 Toolpath calculation takes into consideration the complete tooling insert and tool Holder including the “F” distance and previously machined material to avoid gouging and eliminate air cutting

 Update stock: EDGECAM has the ability to keep the stock updated live within the sequence tree.
-The stock model is rest material, or material that hasn’t been machined.
+The stock model is the rest material or material that hasn’t been machined.
 Subsequent toolpaths will automatically detect the rest material resulting in 100% efficiency for any turning toolpath throughout the EDGECAM sequence.

 - Bar pull

 - Running in conjunction with the main spindle

 Twin turret support for both single and twin spindle lathes including: